Tanjong Pagar railway station: Architecture

 The building is in a richly ornamented Art Deco style.
 On its exterior are four reliefs of white marble, allegories of Agriculture, Industry, Commerce and Transport.
 They are works by Angiolo Vannetti, a sculptor from Florence, Italy.

 The hall has a barrel vault roof.

 Inside the main public hall, the walls bear panels with scenes depicting economic activities that were historically significant in Malaya: rice planting, rubber tapping, shipping activities, bullock cart transport, copra growing and tin mining.

 These panels and the original floor slabs were manufactured locally, using rubber to deaden noise.

 The two long platforms were capable of accommodating the longest mail trains, covered by umbrella reinforced concrete roofs.

+Facilities

+In 1936, a convenience store, Habib Railway Book Store, was established inside the station.
+After the separation of Singapore from Malaysia in 1965, a money changer was set up beside it due to the splitting of currency.
+Both shops were owned by the same owner.
+The shop was closed in July 2011.

+The upper floors of the station housed the Station Hotel and Prairie Express Pub, a pub and lounge since 1932.
+Both places are managed by Lim Jit Chin and his family.
+In 1992, Lim was acknowledged by the Guinness Book of Records as the second-longest serving hotel manager in the world.
+Since 1983, the hotel was in a legal tussle with the Malaysian government which wanted to evict the business.
+The hotel was closed in 1993 after losing its case against the Malaysian government.

+The station platform was accessible to non-passengers at a fee of 20 cents to send off passengers.
+The platform was closed to non-passengers from 18 December 1988 as the platform was congested especially during festive seasons with very high passenger load.

 Disputes between Singapore and Malaysia

 The status of the railway station was disputed between the governments of Malaysia and Singapore.

 When Singapore left Malaysia in 1965, there was no border control between the two countries.
 When the two countries established border controls, both the Malaysian and Singaporean Customs, Immigration and Quarantine (CIQ) officers were stationed at Tanjong Pagar for clearance of railway passengers.
-Road travellers clear immigration at the Malaysian side of the causeway and Woodlands, Singapore upon entry to Singapore.
+Road travellers clear immigration at the Malaysian side of the Causeway and Woodlands, Singapore upon entry to Singapore.
 In this case, the CIQ of both countries are separated.